 Yet Rees is more optimistic.
 Yes, we should be careful — but the Anthropocene is also an opportunity.
 “Human societies could navigate these threats, achieve a sustainable future, and inaugurate eras of post-human evolution even more marvellous than what’s led to us.”
 If our destiny is in our own hands, future technology could change our lives in ways we have not yet even dreamed of.

 - Do you agree with Martin Rees that this could be an amazing opportunity?

 - Does humanity have a duty to preserve as much of nature as possible?

 - Imagine you are a science student in the year 2100, looking back at the beginning of the 21st century.
-What will be the three most important changes to the environment from this time?
+What were the three most important changes to the environment at this time?

 - Choose one of the effects of the Anthropocene mentioned in this piece.
-Write your own news story, in the style of The Day, which discusses what should be done about it.
+Write your own news story, in the style of The Day, that discusses what should be done about it.